Pioneer92a/TodoItemsApi_V2/README.md

 3. 'seed.ts' in the infrastructure layer provides seed data.
 It is automatically executed in case of 'npx prisma migrate reset'.
    To execute it manually, use 'npx prisma db seed'

+4. 'ngrok http 3000' is used to create an https tunnel for google rerouting etc

+5. JWT token is generated in application layer during login.
+It is just used in Auth later to know uuid of user that is making a request. login an logout are still managed by isLoggedIn flag in the database.

 User Routes cleared:

 1. post("/logout/:uuid")